Gizelle Bryant Cease And Desist Letter: ‘RHOP’ Star Reacts To Legal Action

 A post shared by gizellebryant (@gizellebryant) on

 “I didn’t think it was extreme.
 If someone is publicly defaming your character, I mean for her to take a stand and go out and make a statement like that, to me that was what the issue was.
-I just wanted it to stop,” Charrisse has revealed to Bravo about her decision to send a cease and desist letter to her co-star, adding, “And I realized the type of person that I’m dealing with.
+I just wanted it to stop,” Charrisse revealed to Bravo about her decision to send a cease and desist letter to her co-star, adding, “And I realized the type of person that I’m dealing with.
 So that’s why I [sent a] cease and desist, because she was spreading false lies about me.
 For her to do that, there was no way to resolve that rationally.”

-Of course, the two ladies tried to talk it out on the season opener of The Real Housewives of Potomac but it didn’t end peacefully.
-Instead, they couldn’t understand where they were coming from and it sounds like this drama could be their storylines this season.
+Of course, the two ladies tried to talk it out on the season opener of The Real Housewives of Potomac, but it didn’t end peacefully.
+Instead, they couldn’t understand where they were coming from, and it sounds like this drama could be their storylines this season.
 While Charrisse wanted Bryant to stop saying things about her behind her back, Bryant thought it was hilarious to threaten her with legal action.
-Why not just call her and talk to her?

 “[I] thought it was absolutely hilarious,” Gizelle revealed about receiving the cease and desist letter, adding, “I would have rather her say to me, ‘Hey, Gizelle, that’s not true.’
 And I would have realized, ‘Hey, my bad.’
 But she sent me a cease and desist, like don’t ever talk about that?”

 “OK.
-I just felt like it was funny, and if she wants to get a lawyer, to waste her money creating a cease and desist letter, have at it,” Gizelle Bryant explains to Bravo, revealing that she had no idea her co-star would go to such extremes and thinks she only did this “because she didn’t know what else to do” and “because she’s not ready to deal with whatever’s going on in her life, publicly.”
+I just felt like it was funny, and if she wants to get a lawyer, to waste her money creating a cease and desist letter, have at it,” Gizelle Bryant explained to Bravo, revealing that she had no idea her co-star would go to such extremes and thinks she only did this “because she didn’t know what else to do” and “because she’s not ready to deal with whatever’s going on in her life, publicly.”

 So #happy that my partners in business (and in crime) ???? came to celebrate Season 2 #RHOP ????@bravotv Sunday 9/8c #LegsForDays